 Join Mike Cloughesy and Nicole Strong as they discuss Oregon’s evolving forest protection laws.
 Everyone wants Oregon to have sustainable forests, for all our environmental, social and economic needs.
 Oregon’s strong laws and modern forest practices help bolster that sustainability.

 Oregon’s forest protection rules have continued to be revised as scientists learn more about forests and forest practices.
-Today, the Oregon Forest Practices Act has 288 enforceable rules that apply to state and private forestland.
+Today, the Oregon Forest Practices Act has more than 250 enforceable rules that apply to state and private forestland.

 Key Oregon forest protection laws: